 That means you can use your voice (if you also have the Shield controller) to command the Shield TV to launch apps like Netflix, YouTube, and more.
 You can play, pause, or reverse videos on those services with your voice, and you can learn more about the shows you are watching as well with voice commands.
 The set-top box also lets you control other Google Assistant compatible devices as well from the Shield TV.

-Nvidia also continues to update the Shield TV with new features like support for HDR video, and most importantly support for Nvidia’s GeForce Now game streaming service which allows you to play over 400 PC games from Valve’s Steam service on the Shield TV device.
+Nvidia also continues to update the Shield TV with new features like support for HDR video, Dolby Vision, and most importantly support for Nvidia’s GeForce Now game streaming service which allows you to play over 400 PC games from Valve’s Steam service on the Shield TV device.

 Android TV has also been directly installed on a number of smart TVs.
 Sony’s lineup of big-screen TVs are the biggest brand with Android TV out of the box, and that means they also have Google Assistant built in the TVs.
-As with the Nvidia Shield TV box, you can command Sony’s smart TV’s with your voice to launch apps, look up information and much more.

-Acer Chromebook Spin 13
+4. Acer Chromebook Spin 13